Iain Cuthbertson

-Iain Cuthbertson (4 January 1930 – 4 September 2009) was a Scottish character actor and theatre director.
+Iain Cuthbertson (4 January 1930 – 4 September 2009) was a Scottish actor and theatre director.
 He was known for his tall imposing build and also his distinctive gravelly, heavily accented voice.
-He had lead roles in The Borderers (1968–70),Tom Brown's Schooldays (1971), Budgie (1971–72), its spinoff Charles Endell Esquire (1979–80), Danger UXB (1979) and Sutherland's Law (1973–76), as well as the films The Railway Children (1970), and Gorillas in the Mist (1988).
+He had lead roles in The Borderers (1968–1970), Tom Brown's Schooldays (1971), Budgie (1971–1972), its spinoff Charles Endell Esquire (1979–1980), Danger UXB (1979) and Sutherland's Law (1973–1976), as well as the films The Railway Children (1970), and Gorillas in the Mist (1988).
 He guest starred in many prominent British shows including The Avengers, Dr. Finlay's Casebook, The Onedin Line, Survivors, Ripping Yarns, Doctor Who, Z-Cars, Juliet Bravo, Rab C. Nesbitt, Minder, Inspector Morse and Agatha Christie's Poirot.

 Early life

-Born in 1930, the son of the biochemist Sir David Cuthbertson, and brought up in Glasgow, he was educated at Glasgow Academy.
+Cuthbertson was born in 1930, the son of the biochemist Sir David Cuthbertson, and brought up in Glasgow.
+He was educated at Glasgow Academy.
 He moved to Aberdeen with his family and attended Aberdeen Grammar School and the University of Aberdeen, where he graduated with an MA honours degree in French and Spanish.
 His first break as an actor was on radio while at university.

-He spent two years' national service in the Black Watch.
-During that time he was ordered to act as prisoner's friend at the court martial of a soldier accused of appearing late on parade, and then assaulting his superior officer when he eventually did turn up.
+Cuthbertson spent two years' national service in the Black Watch.
+During that time he was ordered to act as prisoner's friend (defence counsel) at the court martial of a soldier accused of appearing late on parade and then assaulting his superior officer when he eventually did turn up.
 He managed to get the soldier cleared of the more serious charge.

-His original wish was for a job in the Foreign Office, but he became a radio journalist with the BBC in Glasgow.
+Cuthbertson's original wish was for a job in the Foreign Office, but he became a radio journalist with the BBC in Glasgow.